stefanprodan/openfaas-gke/README.md

 ### Setup basic authentication

-Create user and password secret:
+Create a basic-auth secret with your username and password:

 ```bash
 kubectl create secret generic basic-auth \